 These alerts can be received in the form of a text message or a telephone call.

-Every family needs supplies on hand for these situations.
+Every family needs supplies on hand.
 Start your emergency kit with these essential items:

 Once you gather these basics, put them in waterproof containers that you can carry or roll in case you need to leave your home quickly.

-Other items are useful in an emergency supply kit, to learn more, read the [27KB] article prepared by Virginia Department of Emergency Management or visit www.ReadyVirginia.gov.
+Other items are useful in an emergency supply kit, to learn more, visit www.ReadyVirginia.gov.